The main tension about healthcare centers around medical need, quality, access and cost-efficiency, i.e., affordability.

 See: "Study: Pateint-Centered Medical Home quality, costs linked."
-Modern Medicine June 26, 2012 where care was evaluated in six subscales:
+Modern Medicine 6/26/2012 [Care is evaluated in 6 subscales]

 Quoting the venerable Dr. Arnold S. Relman of the New England Journal of Medicine fame, "This problem [the lack of 'practical suggestions'] is a direct result of "the inappropriate organization and perverse economic incentives of a health care Top Ten delivery system that motivates physicians and medical institutions to maximize their income rather than focus on optimal patient care.”

-The Top 10 Challenges to Managing Cost, Quality and Access for Affordability and Benefit:
+Affordability/Benefit: Top 10 Challenges to Managing Cost, Quality, Access

 - Pay for what works well.
 Money's the main stimulus: management suffers from always having inadequate provider incentives

 - Information technology (IT) It has limitations—live with it!
 And, don't expect it will save money; in fact it may do the opposite.
 Regardless, understand the difference between data and information because information may improve the cost and quality of care, applied well, but data that's not imnformation -- all you may see from data is its use in upcoding and as justification for charges.*

 - Measure and manage; this is the essence of managing care and improving care management; it requires that data be translated into information (If there's no EHR data, use claims data).
 Use it to build—

 - Episodes of care—a fundamental of health care statistical analysis; it is a grouper technique that shows all care over time, regardless of setting and it is case-mix or acuity-adjusted

 - Outcomes—the key parameter of what we want to reward; clinical results, strangely, are neither tracked nor optimized in most health care practices

 - Guidelines/pathways—medical and surgical